The Bankrate promise

 While it can be easy to overlook, the Roth IRA is a great wealth transfer vehicle, says Evans.

 The Roth IRA allows you to pass any money in the account tax-free to your heirs.
-Depending on the circumstances, heirs could still grow the account tax-free for years, maybe decades.
+Depending on the circumstances, heirs could still grow the account tax-free for years, maybe decades, while other heirs may need to distribute all the assets in the account within 10 years of the original owner’s death.
 But because that money is in a Roth IRA, any distributions will ultimately be tax-free to recipients.

 The rules around inherited IRAs are quite tricky, however, so it’s important to understand them before diving in.
 But the Roth IRA puts a ton of tax-free options at the disposal of your heirs.